APogue/APogue.github.io/projects/project_proposal.md

 Claude uses it in context | Claude pins it to the whiteboard         | It becomes part of the working context window (attention scope)
 Claude focuses on parts   | Claude highlights key sections           | Attention weighting determines which parts influence output

+### Prompt-engineering-to-processing strategy for Policy Docs

+strategic truncation via targeted extraction (10x smaller context), same analytical power (theoretically if extraction is correct), improves accuracy (less irrelevant content to comb through) and efficiency (faster api-coding call through attention optimization)

+This respects Claude's attention actually works.
+With 100K tokens of policy, even though it can find the relevant parts, there's cognitive overhead in filtering through all that noise.
+Pre-extraction means the coding phase has a much higher signal-to-noise ratio.

+Not about limitations - it's about optimal design.
+Less noise = better signal processing.

 -------------------------------------------------